 Figure 2 shows changes to capacity forecasted for the 2024-25 Capacity Year from 2022-23 values and identifies a shortfall of up to 730 MW based on AEMO’s best estimates, at the time of drafting this submission, using the assumptions detailed in Figure 1, which are described in further detail below.
-Operationally available capacity in 2022 is currently reduced due to fuel supply limitations, forced outages and delays in the entry of new certified capacity for the 2022-23 Capacity Year, a situation that has resulted in the current supplementary capacity procurement for the 2022-23 Capacity Year and AEMO expects will continue in future years, load assumptions considered as part of triggering supplementary capacity procurement are integrated into AEMO’s forecasts (including the increases in load for the 2022-23 Capacity Year identified in the 2022 WEM ESOO from the original RCR in the 2020 WEM ESOO) by virtue of leveraging the latest AEMO forecasts in the 2022 WEM ESOO AEMO expects to refine this analysis following the Expressions of Interest phase of procurement, should the Coordinator determine to trigger an NCESS procurement process.
+Operationally available capacity in 2022 is currently reduced due to fuel supply limitations, forced outages and delays in the entry of new certified capacity for the 2022-23 Capacity Year, a situation that has resulted in the current supplementary capacity procurement for the 2022-23 Capacity Year and AEMO considers it likely that risks of these kinds will continue in future years, load assumptions considered as part of triggering supplementary capacity procurement are integrated into AEMO’s forecasts (including the increases in load for the 2022-23 Capacity Year identified in the 2022 WEM ESOO from the original RCR in the 2020 WEM ESOO) by virtue of leveraging the latest AEMO forecasts in the 2022 WEM ESOO.
+AEMO expects to refine this analysis following the Expressions of Interest phase of procurement, should the Coordinator determine to trigger an NCESS procurement process.